Andy Lally: NASCAR

-In 2021, Lally was initially announced to drive all 6 road course races for Alpha Prime Racing in their number 44 car for the 2022 Xfinity Series Season.
+In 2021, Lally was initially announced to drive all six road course races for Alpha Prime Racing in their number 44 car for the 2022 Xfinity Series Season.
 However, in January 2022, the team announced they had mutually parted ways with Lally.

 Andy Lally's No. 15 car at Sonoma.

-Lally returned to the Cup Series to race multiple races for the first time since he won Rookie of the Year.
-He drove both Rick Ware Racing cars.
-The 15 at Sonoma, Watkins Glen, and the Charlotte Roval & the 51 car at the Chicago Street Course and the Indy Road Course.
+In 2023, Lally returned to the Cup Series to race multiple races for the first time since he won Rookie of the Year.
+He drove both Rick Ware Racing cars, driving the No. 15 car at Sonoma, Watkins Glen, and the Charlotte Roval & the No. 51 car at the Chicago Street Course and the Indy Road Course.